kazuotani14/iLQR/README.md

 ### Current status

 Mostly working, except the "control-limited" part...
-If you're looking for a C++ implementation with control limits, the best one I've found is [Ben Stephen's implementation](http://www.cs.cmu.edu/~bstephe1/).
+See notes for details.
+If you're looking for a C++ implementation with control limits, the best one I've found is [Ben Stephen's implementation](http://www.cs.cmu.edu/~bstephe1/) (I haven't tried it though).

 ### Usage